Mayf Nutter

 Mayf Nutter: The Outlaw Country Storyteller

-Mayf Nutter is an American country music singer-songwriter and actor whose career became intertwined with the 1970s outlaw country movement.
-Hailing from West Virginia, his most significant commercial achievement came with his 1975 single "Tobacco Road," which charted on the Billboard Hot Country Singles chart and became a staple of the era's rebellious country sound.
+Mayf Nutter is an American country music singer-songwriter and actor whose career is intertwined with the vibrant outlaw country movement of the 1970s.
+Hailing from West Virginia, his major achievement was writing and performing the 1975 hit "Tulsa Turnaround," which became a signature song for both himself and the genre.

 Early career